belle2/basf2/analysis/doc/MCMatching.rst

 MC decay finder module :b2:mod:`ParticleCombinerFromMC`
 -------------------------------------------------------

-Analysis module to reconstruct for a given decay in the list of generated particles ``MCParticle``.
-Only signal particles whose `isSignal` is equal to 1 are stored.
+Analysis module to reconstruct a given decay using the list of generated particles ``MCParticle``.
+Only signal particles with `isSignal` equal to 1 are stored.

 The module can be used for: